Table of Contents

 If you have your eCommerce store on Magento 1 and have no reason to upgrade Magento 1 to Magento 2, there are some things you should understand.
 Adobe officially announced in June 2020 that there would be no support for Magento 1 anymore after extending the initial deadline by 18 months in 2018.
 What it means for you is that Adobe is no longer responsible for whatever you face if you continue to use it.

-What would you do if you get hacked?
+What would you do if you got hacked?
 What happens when you encounter errors that you cannot fix?
 Would you instead keep your business on pause to get it fixed on your own?
 Are you prepared to rush through the migration to Magento 2?
 You should ask yourself these questions with an understanding of the differences between Magento 1 and Magento 2 below.

 • Speed: Magento 2 loads pages faster than Magento 1